bckohan/django-render-static/doc/source/tldr.rst

 .. note::

-    If you get an exception when you run generate_static that originated from a PlaceholderNotFound exception, you need to register some :ref:`placeholders` before calling :ref:`urls_to_js`.
+    If you get an exception when you run render_static that originated from a PlaceholderNotFound exception, you need to register some :ref:`placeholders` before calling :ref:`urls_to_js`.